 A cup of the grounds, every week, added to their bin—should satisfy their coffee appetite; and fuel them to execute the decomposition task.

-6 – For growing mushrooms
+6 – Coffee grounds for growing mushrooms

 Are you a fan of mushrooms?
 If yes, then start growing your own.